root-project/root/README/ReleaseNotes/v610/index.md

 - `SetFCN(void*)` from TVirtualFitter, TFitter, TBackCompFitter, TMinuit
 - `TFoam::SetRhoInt(void*)`

+### Core

+- The enum constant TRef::kNotComputed was never used and has been removed.
+- The enum constantTClonesArray::kNoSplit has not been used since v2.26 and has been removed.

 ## Interpreter

 - Automatic declaration of variables (`h = new TH1F(...)`) is *only* available at the prompt.
 The side-effects of relying on this in source files is simply too grave.
 Due to a bug (ROOT-8538), automatically declared variables must currently reside on the top-most scope, i.e. not inside an `if` block etc.